Dontrelle Willis: Personal life

 Willis married Natalee Vitagliano on December 6, 2006.
 The couple has four daughters.

 In December 2006, Willis was arrested and charged with driving under the influence after he double parked his Bentley in Miami Beach in order to urinate in the street.
 In April 2008, Willis pleaded guilty to the lesser charge of reckless driving and was ordered to pay $761 in fines and fees, perform 50 hours of community service and serve six months of probation.

+In 2006, he was featured in Nike's exclusive Collection Royale, which included two color ways of Nike Dunk shoes with his likeness.